The Meaning of the Eigenvalue Equation in Quantum Mechanics

 $$ \begin{align*} && (A-\lambda I) \mathbf{x}&=0 \\ \implies && \begin{pmatrix} 6-7 & 2 \\ 2 & 3-7 \end{pmatrix} \begin{pmatrix} x_{1} \\ x_{2} \end{pmatrix}&= \begin{pmatrix} 0 \\ 0 \end{pmatrix} \\ \implies && \begin{pmatrix} -1 & 2 \\ 2 & -4 \end{pmatrix} \begin{pmatrix} x_{1} \\ x_{2} \end{pmatrix}&= \begin{pmatrix} 0 \\ 0 \end{pmatrix} \\ \implies && \begin{pmatrix} -1x_{1} + 2x_{2} \\ 2x_{1} -4x_{2} \end{pmatrix} &= \begin{pmatrix} 0 \\ 0 \end{pmatrix} \end{align*} $$

-The important point here is that normalization is mandatory.
-The normalized eigenfunction is given as follows.
+Another important point here is that normalization must be performed.
+The normalized eigenfunction is as follows.

 $$ \mathbf{x}_{1}=\frac{1}{\sqrt{5}}\begin{pmatrix} 2 \\ 1 \end{pmatrix} $$